QuickBooks Blog

 Start your business with confidence

 Now that you’ve learned how to start an LLC, it’s time for you to get your business up and running.
-By implementing accounting software, you can easily track expenses, manage payments, and run custom accounting reports to help you make informed decisions and give you the information you need come tax season.
+With accounting software like QuickBooks, you can easily track expenses, manage payments, and run custom accounting reports.
+Make informed decisions and get the information you need come tax season.

 QuickBooks Money: QuickBooks Money is a standalone Intuit offering that includes QuickBooks Payments and QuickBooks Checking.
 Intuit accounts are subject to eligibility criteria, credit, and application approval.
 Banking services provided by and the QuickBooks Visa® Debit Card is issued by Green Dot Bank, Member FDIC, pursuant to license from Visa U.S.A., Inc. Visa is a registered trademark of Visa International Service Association.
 QuickBooks Checking Deposit Account Agreement applies.
 Banking services and debit card opening are subject to identity verification and approval by Green Dot Bank.
 Money movement services are provided by Intuit Payments Inc., licensed as a Money Transmitter by the New York State Department of Financial Services.
 For more information about Intuit Payments' money transmission licenses, please visit